Plagiarism: Self-plagiarism

 The reuse of significant, identical, or nearly identical portions of one's own work without acknowledging that one is doing so or citing the original work is sometimes described as self-plagiarism or recycling fraud.
 Scholarly articles of this nature are often referred to as duplicate or multiple publication.

 Self-plagiarism is considered a serious ethical issue in settings where someone asserts that a publication consists of new material, such as in publishing or factual documentation.
-It does not apply to public-interest texts, such as social, professional, and cultural opinions usually published in newspapers and magazines.

 Identifying self-plagiarism is often difficult because limited reuse of material is accepted both legally (as fair use) and ethically.

 In addition, there can be a copyright issue if copyright of the prior work has been transferred to another entity.
 Many people (mostly, but not limited to critics of copyright and intellectual property) do not believe it is possible to plagiarize oneself.
 Critics of the concepts of plagiarism and copyright may use the idea of self-plagiarism as a reductio ad absurdum argument.